RupertZ/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+This system is intended to serve as a solution for cat people to avoid cats' interruption during their work and study.
+It will disconnect the input (mostly keyboard, but also include mouse and touchpad, etc.)

+This system is not perfect and will fail under some circumstances: unexpected situations such as unknown subjects appear and therefore causes false positive; people wearing clothes of same color as their cats which also causes false positive; and the errors due to different lightings.

+It is also not a general system as people have different cats.
+It should be re-trained when used by different people or with different lightings/backgrounds.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+(1) This system takes care most of uncertainties; however, just like what said previously, it is not perfect and people have to be aware about different lightings and backgrounds.

+(2) Miss classification will only cause false positive here, which mistakenly recognize other objects as cats and therefore disconnect the inputs.
+This will cause bad experience during work.

+(3) More samples and corner case handling.

+(4) The camera is not necessarily always stays on; it could be turn off if it realize the environment is almost quiet and cat-free.

 ### Part D
 ### Characterize your own Observant system